 The way I do things

 I have a little different method of advocacy with which you may be unfamiliar.
 Rather than advocating for a specific decision, I advocate for access to information.
+Specifically, the mission of VBAC Facts is to make hard-to-find, interesting, and pertinent information relative to post-cesarean birth options easily accessible to the people who seek it.
+VBAC Facts does not advocate for a specific mode of delivery, birth attendant or birth location.
 Because I take this stance, sometimes people are a little confused.
 They are accustomed to outspoken advocates (arguing for either the pro or con) urging them to have a certain type of birth at a prescribed location with a specific type of birth attendant – or none at all.

 I’m occasionally labeled as pro-this/ anti-that because I periodically will not agree with someone even if we have made similar birth choices.
 If someone supplies incorrect statistics, uses faulty logic, makes mathematical errors, or uses the dreaded terms “always/never,” I pipe up and give my perspective and a source corroborating my stance.
 You may (or may not) be surprised how often this interjection is interpreted as anti-[insert method of birth, place of birth or type of birth attendant here.]